LAGOON ENHANCEMENT PLAN

 An implementation approach for lagoon improvements that include large-scale restoration of historical salt marsh was broken down into three phases, or timelines, Phase 1 (0–5 years), Phase 2 (5–25 years), and Phase 3 (25–50 years).
 The identified opportunities were then assigned to one of the three phases based on anticipated timelines to plan, design, and implement these opportunities, existing physical constraints (e.g., railroad berm), and, regulatory driven goals (e.g., Lagoon Sediment TMDL).
 The opportunities were also defined by management zones that each has a unique set of characteristics (e.g., inlet – Zone 1 compared to intact salt marsh – Zone 2).
 The workshops concluded with a defined set of activities and projects (opportunities) to be considered for implementation during each of the three phases.
 The outcomes of this stakeholder process were used to develop and assess the Project Concepts presented in Chapter 7 – Chapter 9 of the updated Lagoon Enhancement Plan.

-Click on the images below to download information from the public workshops and a copy of the draft Los Peñasquitos Lagoon Enhancement Plan.
+Click on the images below to download information from the public workshops and a copy of the final Los Peñasquitos Lagoon Enhancement Plan.

 Lagoon Enhancement Plan: Final (2018)